 - Performing groups regularly perform around the Metro area.

 - The Music Department develops partnerships with many local professional performing groups, so that students can attend several concerts during the school year.

-- The Music Department actively pursues funding for special artist residencies throughout the year: in 2011-2012, 5th grade students will be studying African drumming through a grant provided by PPG Industries.
+- The Music Department actively pursues funding for special artist residencies throughout the year.